cig0/old_blog/we-are-in-business-finally.md

 I'm a SysAdmin insanely passionate about automation, optimization, hardening, the Go programming language and of F/LOSS in general.

 On the not techy side I enjoy outdoor activities - surf above everything else.
-Love to read and learn from the classics, Latins and Greeks are usually my tops.
-Said that, all praises to Master Lovecraft.
+Love to read and learn from the classics; all praises to Master Lovecraft.
 I believe that thanks to Tex Avery the world is a better place.
 Some day I will learn to play music or draw - I heard that one _has_ to develop at least one of such talents.
 <br/>Family, friends, my dogs are first to me.
 <br/>Oh and I'm on my way to stop eating animals (•̀ᴗ•́)و ̑̑